-In these times of year on year cuts in government funding for local government the Council continues to be recognised for sound financial management and providing good value services.
+The Council continues to be recognised for sound financial management and providing good value services.
 The Council remains committed to continuous improvement in all areas and to drive forwards best practice and value for money for the services delivered in the Malvern Hills District.

-The Council achieved efficiency savings in excess of £155,000 for 21/22.
+The Council achieved efficiency savings in excess of £205,000 for 22/23.
 Our updated Medium Term Financial Plan (MTFP) and Business Plan both provide a clear strategic direction for the Council finances for the next 5 financial years.
-We are confident of achieving the savings targets we have set for 2022/23 of £205,000, both to meet the increased financial pressures placed upon the Council by historic reductions in Government funding and the financial strain caused by the current high levels of inflation but also to keep Council Tax levels low for our residents.
+We are confident of achieving the savings targets we have set for 2023/24 of £830,000, both to meet the increased financial pressures placed upon the Council by historic reductions in Government funding and the financial strain caused by the current high levels of inflation but also to keep Council Tax levels low for our residents.

 The District Council collects Council Tax for Worcestershire County Council, the Police and Crime Commissioner, the Fire Authority and town and parish councils as well as ourselves.
-Our element of Council Tax for a Band D property was £167.60 for 2021/22.
-This represents less than 9% of an average bill of £1,913.19 and remains one of the lowest district's Council Tax in the country.
+Our element of Council Tax for a Band D property was £172.60 for 2022/23.
+This represents less than 9% of an average bill of £1,983.90 and remains one of the lowest district's Council Tax in the country.

-It is pleasing to report that the Council achieved an underspend against both its revenue and capital budgets for the year, despite the continued budget pressures arising from the reductions in our levels of government funding but also the unprecedented pressures arising from the pandemic.
+The Council incurred a small overspend against its revenue budget and an underspend against its capital budgets for the year, despite the continued budget pressures arising from the reductions in our levels of government funding but also the unprecedented pressures arising from the pandemic.